FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/news/1999-10-02-media-news-on-lenas-death.md

 ---
 layout: post
-title: The Media Reports On The Death Of Lena Zavaroni &#124; 2 October 1999
+title: The Media Reports On The Death Of Lena Zavaroni Started &#124; 2 October 1999
-maintitle: The Media Reports On The Death Of Lena Zavaroni
+maintitle: The Media Reports On The Death Of Lena Zavaroni Started
-subtitle: Rest In Peace
-description: The media reports on the death of Lena Zavaroni start.
-media: Rest In Peace
-post_description: The media reports on the death of Lena Zavaroni start.
+subtitle: It would be impossible to list every report made by the media so I have only added a few.
+description: It would be impossible to list every report made by the media so I have only added a few.
+post_description: It would be impossible to list every report made by the media so I have only added a few.
 categories: [BBC-News-UK, BBC-News-Entertainment, OnThisDay2October]
 ---

 ### 2 October 1999
-* —— (<span id="age3"></span> years ago).
-The media reports on the death of Lena Zavaroni start.
+* —— (<span id="age1"></span> years ago).
+The media reports on the death of Lena Zavaroni started.
    * ——: BBC News UK; [Child star Lena dies at 35](http://news.bbc.co.uk/1/hi/uk/463512.stm)
    * ——: BBC News Entertainment; [Tragic Zavaroni ruined by illness](http://news.bbc.co.uk/1/hi/entertainment/463549.stm)